nishamuktewar/techtree/20170705-triage/automated-product-design.md

 Theoretically it seems like if you know the goal of your product, and have a way to measure whether that goal is successful you should be able to 'train' a product.
 It seems like a place where you should be able to do this is with sales websites.
 But I get confused there about the separation between a/b testing and machine learning.
 And how templates figure into this.

+Sepand: I also found a few plausabile use cases like A/B testing (in the broad sense; optimizing some page parameters based on a concrete metric) and simple things like matching page color pallete and balance with images (thegrid.io) but I think one major obstecle here is maintainablity because autamaticaly generated code is hard to maintain.

 More to be written...

 ## Links